-At Wembury primary school, we strive to teach the children in a meaningful and global context.
-We believe that the best way to achieve this is to facilitate links with schools from around the world to become curious about other foreign languages and cultures, and to apply the language skills acquired at school.
-Wembury Primary School believes that learning foreign languages provides a valuable educational, social and cultural experience to encourage pupils’ vision and awareness of the world.
+Wembury Primary School believes that learning foreign languages provides a valuable educational, social and cultural experience to encourage pupils’ vision and awareness of the world and to support them in becoming responsible and informed global citizens.
 The teaching of MFL at an early age is essential to nurture a love for modern languages and to develop secure foundations in language learning to have access to a wider range of personal and career opportunities.

 We teach French from Foundation to Year 6 on a weekly basis and have regular class-to-class links with our French partner classes at the school of Keriscoualc’h in Locmaria-Plouzane, France.